-Author Affiliations
+Author affiliations

-(1) Department of Biology and IDGP in Ecology, The Pennsylvania State University
+1Department of Biology and IGDP in Ecology, The Pennsylvania State University

+208 Mueller Laboratory, University Park, Pennsylvania 16802 USA

+Corresponding author

-Corresponding author: Trevor H. Drees (thd5066@psu.edu)
+Trevor Drees (thd5066@psu.edu)

+Data accessibility

+All data and code are on GitHub at https://github.com/TrevorHD/InsectSeedRemoval and will be made public upon acceptance for publication.

 Key Words

-Carduus acanthoides, Carduus nutans, climate change, dispersal, invasive species, myrmecochory, seed removal
+Ants, Carduus acanthoides, Carduus nutans, climate change, dispersal, invasive species, myrmecochory, seed removal

 Abstract

-Ants and other insects are often a source of localised secondary dispersal for wind-dispersed plants, and thus play an important ecological role in their spatial dynamics.
-However, there is limited information on how climate change will affect such dispersal processes.
+Ants and other insects are often a source of localised secondary dispersal for wind-dispersed plants, and thus play an important ecological role in their spatial dynamics, but there is limited information on how climate change will affect such dispersal processes.
 Here, we use field experiments to investigate how climate warming affects seed removal; this initiation of movement represents the first step in insect-driven secondary dispersal.
 We find that increased growing temperature influences seed attractiveness to insect dispersers in the invasive thistles Carduus nutans and Carduus acanthoides.
 Seeds from maternal plants grown at temperatures 0.6 °C higher than ambient are removed at higher rates by insect dispersers than their unwarmed counterparts.
 We also observe that seed elaiosomes in these two species play an important role in dispersal, as seeds without elaiosomes were significantly less likely to be removed by insects over the same time period.
 Significant interaction effects between elaiosome presence/absence and warming treatment were also observed, though only for C. acanthoides, with the boost in seed removal from warming dampened when the elaiosome was present compared to when it was absent.

-Synthesis.
-These findings provide evidence that climate warming may alter aspects of the dispersal process such as seed removal, which could subsequently affect how plants disperse their seeds in a changing world.
+These findings provide evidence that climate warming may alter aspects of the dispersal process such as seed removal, and have global ramifications for dispersal in future climates since seed-bearing plants across the world may be subject to increased growing temperatures, and many these plant species bear elaiosomes and experience seed dispersal by insects.

 Introduction

 For sedentary organisms such as plants, seed dispersal is the only stage in the life cycle during which movement occurs, and is thus an essential component of plant spatial dynamics.
 While plant propagules are often dispersed by abiotic vectors such as wind, water, and gravity, they may also be dispersed biotically by organisms such as insects, birds, and mammals.
-Such dispersal of seeds by biotic vectors typically occurs not in isolation, but as part of a larger network of parallel and serial dispersal events, both primary and secondary in nature (Figure 1).
+Such dispersal of seeds by biotic vectors typically occurs as part of a larger network of parallel and serial dispersal events, both primary and secondary in nature (Figure 1).
 Integration of these primary and secondary pathways and the vectors responsible into a total dispersal kernel, or probability distribution of how far seeds are dispersed when accounting for all possible dispersal vectors, can help us quantify how plant populations move or expand at a variety of different spatial scales (Nathan 2007).
 However, significant challenges in identifying these biotic dispersers and quantifying how they disperse seeds make it challenging to fully understand their role in seed dispersal, especially for smaller seeds that cannot be easily tracked through empirical means (Rogers et al. 2019).